 It was decided that I would repeat the second grade and attend selective special education classes.
 So I found myself missing out on regular instruction in order to receive additional attention for reading, grammar and math, and I fell further behind.

 Ultimately, I survived the academics, the bullying, and my own mischief, and graduated high school at the bottom of my class.
 Upon graduation I literally talked my way into North Georgia College, the leading Senior Military University in the country.
-I graduated in the top third of my class and earned a commission as an officer in the US Army earning the rank of Major and received a number of distinguished service awards.
+I graduated in the top third of my class and earned a commission as an officer in the US Army, and in time earned the rank of Major and received a number of distinguished service awards.
 Not too bad for a kid they never thought would graduate high school.

 My Current Passion

 My passion for working with students started almost 30 years ago in the military when I was training young students to become soldiers.
 It was then that I recognized the value of quality teaching and training and how important this can be for students.
 It's the lessons I learned in the military that I still teach today.
 I started volunteering at my local middle school and my passion for working with students grew.
 I spent 15 years as a youth pastor.
-I've transitioned to reaching students on a broader scale as a speaker and trainer for the past 5 years.
+I've transitioned to reaching students on a broader scale as a speaker and trainer for the past 6 years, reaching nearly 250,000 students.

 In my presentations, you’ll learn leadership lessons, leadership hacks, and how to identify what makes you an expert.
 As a bestselling author, I have two books that contain much of his experience, passion and stories.
 Who’s In Charge of Bob?
 Moving from Ordinary to Extraordinary, and my newest book; B.A.S.I.C.
 The Student Leadership Field Manual, Leadership Lessons for Every Student.